Orientation

 Old Pine Presbyterian Church, officially known as Third, Scots, and Mariners Presbyterian Church, was founded in 1768 and is the single pre-Revolutionary Presbyterian structure still standing in Philadelphia.
 Known as the “Church of the Patriots,” Old Pine and its parishioners played a pivotal role in the Revolutionary War.

-Mother Bethel Church was founded in 1794 by Reverend Richard Allen.
+Mother Bethel Church was founded in 1794 by Bishop Richard Allen.
 The Church sits on the oldest parcel of land continuously owned by African Americans.
-It is also one of the nation’s first formal African American Christian congregations, as well as the mother church of the broader African Methodist Episcopal Church.
+It is also one of the nation’s first formal African American Christian congregations, as well as the mother church of the broader African Methodist Episcopal Church denomination.

 Mikveh Israel Cemetery